its-ericjones/jeopardy-web-app/README.md

 ### Sample Content

-- **`2000s-pop-culture.txt`** - Example game file demonstrating the text format for creating custom Jeopardy boards
+- **`2000s-pop-culture.txt`** - Example game file that can be uploaded to create a previously generated board

 ## Getting Started